 Flavours guest Carole spent a week with us in Tuscany this summer on a Pilates and Cooking holiday.
 She’s been busy trying out some of the recipes from Jamie Oliver’s Christmas Cookbook!
 Read on to see what she made of it:

 Jamie says to halve the sheets of filo pastry but it wasn’t clear to me if that should have been lengthways or not, so I opted to cut in half so that I ended up with 2 squares from each sheet.
 Rightly or wrongly it seemed to work well.
 The recipes says to put 3 heaped teaspoons of the mixture in each strudel.
-I realised halfway through that I was being too generous & so I only was able to make 11 strudels.
+I realised halfway through that I was being too generous and so I was only able to make 11 strudels.

 The taste test – I really liked these, as did my family.
 Very Christmassy, sticky & tasty.
 I loved the addition of the chopped pecans on top.
 I suggest that they are served slightly warm as filo doesn’t improve when it’s cold.
 I will definitely make them again.